ab2049/paytoy/README.md

 Check the dependencies for known vulns with cargo-audit.
 None at time of writing

 Errors are checked.
-Errors cause the program to exit without outputing new client balances
+Errors cause the program to exit without outputing new client balances.

+## Availability

+Being strict on input validation and Erroring means that a single bad payment partner sending bad data continually could DoS for others in the same file, workaround for now if that was a concern would be pass in separate CSVs in separate runs from separate partners.

 ## Efficiency